Maintenance and Field Replacement

 2. Put on an anti-static ESD wrist strap and connect it to one of the attach points on the switch.

-3. Remove the power supply to be replaced (Removing AC Power Supply, Removing DC Power Supply) or the blank for the slot (Removing Power Supply Blank) in which the new power supply is to be added.
+3. To add the new power supply, remove the power supply to be replaced (Removing AC Power Supply, Removing DC Power Supply) or the blank for the slot (Removing Power Supply Blank).

 Removing AC Power Supply